To truly enjoy your university experience, you want to feel good: physically and mentally.

 The committee helps run a wellbeing week each semester, as well as a sex and sexuality week and a neurodiversity week– these weeks educate, support and empower.

-We also have a Wellbeing Facebook page for the Wellbeing Coordinators and Wellbeing Committee to share useful resources and tips on managing stress, navigating challenges and building resilience.
+We also have Wellbeing Coordinators and a Wellbeing Committee who share useful resources and tips on managing stress, navigating challenges and building resilience.